factorial/lazyloader/README.md

     jQuery().ready(LazyLoader(loadFn));

-Done this way, whenever a user finishes scrolling or resizing the browser, LazyLoader will execute the loadFn() function once for each element with a `data-lazyload` attribute set that is within the viewport.
+Done this way, whenever a user finishes scrolling or resizing the browser, LazyLoader will execute the loadFn() function once for each div with a `data-lazyload` attribute set that is within the viewport.

 #### Load function parameters